 Notes for “The Power of Suffering Love”

-(The illustration above is from a 1702 book; it is reproduced in one of my sources, Leo Damrosch’s The Sorrows of the Quaker Jesus: James Nayler and the Puritan Crackdown on the Free Spirit.
+(The illustration above the essay is from a 1702 book; it is reproduced in one of my sources, Leo Damrosch’s The Sorrows of the Quaker Jesus: James Nayler and the Puritan Crackdown on the Free Spirit.
 For more on Nayler and Rich, I recommend Damrosch’s book along with The Light in Their Consciences, by Rosemary Moore, and The Early Quakers and the ‘Kingdom of God,’ by Gerard Guiton — who, I am pleased to note, is in agreement with my characterization of Nayler’s ride into Bristol as “street theater.”)

 The scene in the gospel books casts Jesus in the role of the king in Zechariah 9:9-10: “Rejoice, rejoice, daughter of Zion; shout aloud, daughter of Jerusalem; for see, your king is coming to you, his cause won, his victory gained, humble and mounted on an ass, on a foal, the young of a she-ass.
 He shall banish chariots from Ephraim and war-horses from Jerusalem; the warrior’s bow shall be banished.
 He shall speak peaceably to every nation, and his rule shall extend from sea to sea, from the river to the ends of the earth.”